suncicaalduk/arduino-projects/project-03-temperature-sensor/README.md

 ## Challenges
 - understanding how analog values relate to real temperature
 - adjusting thresholds for LED activation
 - ensuring stable sensor readings
+- inclusion of TMP36 offset due to the possibility of measuring negative temperatures
+- necessary to ensure a small delay

 ## Key Insight
 Small voltage changes from the sensor represent temperature differences, so proper conversion and threshold setting are essential for accurate behavior.